chin-rcip/cidoc_crm_fr/docs/ressources/mandat.md

 ### Selection Protocol

-The Working Group does not advertise vacancies; it selects its members on the basis of their experience, semantic knowledge, and expertise.
+The Translation Group does not advertise vacancies; it selects its members on the basis of their experience, semantic knowledge, and expertise.

 It assesses all membership applications it receives.